Corinne Crane

 Bio

 Dr. Corinne (Cori) Crane is an applied linguist and language teacher educator who has taught beginning to advanced levels of German and graduate seminars in world language teaching and applied linguistics for over fifteen years.
-Her research interests closely align to her extensive language curriculum development and teacher mentoring work, with recent and current projects located in the areas of critical reflection and transformative learning, systemic functional linguistics and second language (L2) literacy development, and language teacher education.
+Her research interests closely align to her extensive language curriculum development and teacher mentoring work, with recent and current projects located in the areas of critical reflection and transformative learning, systemic functional linguistics and second language literacy development, language program administration, and language teacher education.
 Her publications have appeared in the Foreign Language Annals, L2 Journal, Die Unterrichtspraxis/Teaching German, ProfessionADFL Bulletin, and various AAUSC volumes.
-She currently serves on ACTFL’s Research and Assessment Committee and on the editorial boards for Second Language Research & Practice, Die Unterrichtspraxis/Teaching German, Korean Language in America, and Foreign Languages & the Literary in the Everyday.
+She currently serves on the editorial boards for Second Language Research & Practice, Die Unterrichtspraxis/Teaching German, Korean Language in America, and Foreign Languages & the Literary in the Everyday.

 Selected Publications